With care and love: The family of caregivers

-As National Family Caregivers Month comes to a close, Living Beyond Breast Cancer’s Community Engagement Manager Lynn Folkman reflects on the care, support and love she received from her family.
+Living Beyond Breast Cancer’s Manager of Community Engagement Lynn Folkman Auspitz reflects on the care, support, and love she received from her family.

 I view caregiving as a way to give and receive love.
 A few months before I was diagnosed with breast cancer, I was one of my mom’s primary caregivers.
 When people ask me about caregiving, I always say it was one of the hardest things I have ever done and also one of the most rewarding things I have ever done; and I would not have wanted it any other way.
 Yet, when the tables turned and I became the patient, it was hard for me to accept being the one who needed care.
 However, those who love you fiercely jump into the role of caregiving without hesitation.